Contact Lenses at Mister Spex

-Find the right contact lenses for you
+Find the right lenses for you

 Spherical contact lenses can correct these vision problems very easily.
-Spherical contact lenses (as well as glasses) change the optics of the eyeball, so that the focal plane hits the correct position on the eye, allowing you to see clearly.
-Since contact lenses sit directly, on the eyeball, they are much closer to the eye than the lenses of your glasses, which is why the dioptre values of the two visual aids are different.
+Spherical lenses (as well as glasses) change the optics of the eyeball, so that the focal plane hits the correct position on the eye, allowing you to see clearly.
+Since contact lenses sit directly on the eyeball, they are much closer to the eye than the lenses of your glasses, which is why the dioptre values of the two visual aids are different.

-Toric contact lenses: even out corneal curvature
+Toric lenses: even out corneal curvature

-Anyone suffering from astigmatism sees objects distorted.
+Astigmatism causes the eye to see objects distorted.
 This is because the cornea is not cylindrical but elliptically-shaped and therefore the refraction no longer runs perfectly.
 Toric contact lenses even out this problem.
 The lenses form a pad of tear fluid on the eye, creating the cylindrical shape for correct, clear vision.
 Toric contact lenses should prescribed and checked by a doctor or an optician, as they must sit properly to prevent eye damage.
 Toric lenses can be identified by the addition of "toric" or "astigmatism" on the packaging.
 There are toric contact lenses available in all common dioptre values for short- and longsightedness.
 Buy toric lenses online from us and save.

 Multifocal contact lenses: see both close-up and far away